alex-stewart/action-plan-rpg/docs/game_creation.md

 The Game Master should decide the schedule of action plans.

 It's recommended to have 1-3 action plan submissions per week, depending on the eagerness of your players.

-### Action Plan Variations

-The Game Master should decide if they will allow variations to action plans to be submitted by individual players.
-The impact of an action plan variation should be considered.
-For example, one player might want to join the party raiding a village but might want to avoid killing anybody.